Ayaabudagar/TaskMaster/README.md

 The homepage should also contain a button to visit the Settings page, and once the user has entered their username, it should display “{username}’s tasks” above the three task buttons.

+## lab 28
+*refactor  homepage to look snazzy, with a RecyclerView full of Task data.
+## Homepage
+Refactor your homepage to use a RecyclerView for displaying Task data.
+This should have hardcoded Task data for now.